MarioTawadrous/wireframing/README.md

     Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
     High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+## Popular Wireframing Tools

+Several powerful tools exist for creating wireframes, each with unique features.
+Among these, Figma stands out as a highly recommended option for modern design workflows.

+### Figma: A Recommended Tool

+Figma is a cloud-based design tool that excels in wireframing due to its:

+1. **Real-time collaboration** - Multiple team members can work simultaneously
+2. **Component libraries** - Reusable UI elements for design consistency
+3. **Interactive prototyping** - Create clickable prototypes from wireframes
+4. **Cross-platform accessibility** - Works on Windows, macOS, and web browsers
+5. **Version history** - Track changes and revert to previous versions
+6. **Developer handoff** - Automatic CSS code generation for elements

+Figma is particularly useful for wireframing because it:
+- Enables rapid iteration with drag-and-drop functionality
+- Maintains design consistency through shared styles and components
+- Facilitates team feedback with comment features
+- Offers free starter plans for individuals and small teams
+- Provides extensive plugin ecosystem for extended functionality

+Its cloud-based nature eliminates file versioning issues and ensures stakeholders always access the latest version.
+Figma's combination of simplicity, collaboration features, and robust design capabilities makes it an exceptional choice for both low-fidelity wireframes and high-fidelity prototypes.